mohitpatnaik/30-Days-of-Code/README.md

 I've joined the #30DaysOfCode Challenge
-Checkout my Progress Log : here
+Checkout my Progress Log : log.txt

 The main aim is to Work on real projects, face real challenges, the time spent on tutorials and online contents and other similar resources wil not count towards this challenge.
 If you are new to coding it's fine to push even a basic simple code to your repository.